Jamessks/holiday_requests/README.md

 **User Journey**
 ===================
+The project includes a custom RBAC (role-based authentication access) system which provides different roles and their respective permissions to users.
 As a guest you may only login or visit non important pages such as about, contact.

 If you would like to login as a **manager** role use these credentials: